 2. Register with a GP

 You’ll need to register with a doctor during your time at university.
-If you're new to Birmingham, you'll either need to register with the University’s health care provider or with a GP near your term-time address.
-You can register online before you arrive, or in person at our registration weekend in mid-September (details in your university accommodation), or at our medical rooms.
+If you're new to Birmingham, you'll either need to register with the University’s healthcare provider Handsworth Wood Medical Centre (part of the Modality Partnership) or with a GP near your term-time address.
+You can register for Handsworth Wood Medical Centre online before you arrive, or in person at the Big Welcome Fair in September.

 3. Remember your medication

 If you take regular medication, make sure you bring it with you and have enough supply until you register with a local GP practice.
-But it also might be a good idea to bring an emergency medicine box for headaches and dodgy stomachs (AKA hangover kit).
+But it also might be a good idea to bring an emergency medicine box for headaches, colds and dodgy stomachs.

 4. Let us know about disability support